tianyingw/tianyingw.github.io/gallery.md

 ## Estimating quantile curves for zero-inflated outcomes
-- **Student's name:** Zirui Wang.
+- **Mentored student:** Zirui Wang.
 (This work was finished when Zirui was a junior undergraduate student at Tsinghua University from 2021-2022.)

 <img align="center" src="/img/Roseburia_histogram.png" alt="" width="700">

 - **Summary:** We consider the complex data modeling problem motivated by the zero-inflated and overdispersed microbiome read count data.
 Several parametric approaches have been proposed to address issues of zero inflation and overdispersion, such as zero-inflated Poisson regression and zero-inflated Negative Binomial regression.
 However, parametric assumptions could be easily violated in real-world applications.
-In this project, we propose a semiparametric single-index quantile regression framework, which is flexible to include a wide range of possible association functions and adaptable to the various zero proportions across subjects.
+In this project, we propose a semiparametric single-index quantile regression framework, which is flexible in including a wide range of possible association functions and adaptable to the various zero proportions across subjects.
 We establish the asymptotic normality of the index coefficients estimator and the asymptotic convergence rate of the nonparametric quantile regression curve estimation.
 Through Monte Carlo simulation studies and the application in a microbiome study, we demonstrate the superior performance of the proposed method.
 The above figure shows how our proposed method fits the real microbiome data (Roseburia) better than other methods.

 - **Related paper:** <ins>Wang, Z.</ins> and **Wang, T.<b>*</b>** (2022+). _"A Semiparametric Quantile Single-Index  Model for Zero-Inflated and Overdispersed Outcomes"_, under review.

-## Deep learning based statistical modeling for data denoising and imputation
+## Deep learning-based statistical modeling for data denoising and imputation
-- **Student's name:** Qinhuan Luo and Yongzhe Yu.
+- **Mentored students:** Qinhuan Luo and Yongzhe Yu.
 (This work was finished when Qinhuan and Yongzhen were undergraduate students at Tsinghua University from 2022-2023.)

 <img align="center" src="/img/deep.png" alt="" width="600">